 What is the Directive of If-Match HTTP Header?

 There are two directives that can be put in the If-Match HTTP Header.
 The directives for using the If-Match HTTP Header are given below.

 Entity tags are unique identifiers for the resources that have been requested.
 They are made up of a string of ASCII letters that are enclosed in double quotes (like “675af34563dc-tr34”).
 In some cases, they may be prefixed with W/ to indicate that they are “weak,” i.e. that they just represent the resource conceptually, rather than byte-by-byte.
 Weak entity-tags, on the other hand, will never match in an If-Match header.

 The asterisk is a special value that can be used to represent any resource.

 How to use an If-Match HTTP Header?

 The use of the If-Match HTTP header is for the GET and HEAD methods to combine with a Range Header.
-It can guarantee that the new ranges requested originate from the same resource as the prior one.
+It guarantees that the new ranges requested originate from the same resource as the prior one.
 If it doesn’t match, then a 416 (Range Not Satisfiable) answer is returned.
-The If-Match HTTP Header can be used to prevent the lost update problem from occurring with other methods, and in particular with PUT.
-It can determine if an update to a resource that a user wishes to upload will override another change that has occurred since the original resource was fetched by checking for conflicts.
-If the request is unable to be fulfilled, the 412 (Precondition Failed) response code will be issued to the user.
+The If-Match HTTP Header is used to prevent the lost update problem from occurring with other methods, and in particular with PUT.
+It will be determined if an update to a resource that a user wishes to upload will override another change that has occurred since the original resource was fetched by checking for conflicts.
+The 412 (Precondition Failed) response code will be issued to the user if the request is unable to be fulfilled.

 Examples of If-Match HTTP Header Use